BattleDash/GeometryScript/README.md

 Since Visual Studio has issues mixing Filters and Folders, I'm exclusively using filters for this project, which is why the actual source structure looks a bit messy.
 Trust me, it's very neat and tidy once you load it up in VS!

+Will be migrated from a VS project to cmake in the future.

 Source Structure:
 ```
 GeometryScript/